 Farewell Steelhead Alley

 Farewell to the Alley.
-Those are four words that I would never hear myself utter.
-But, that's what been going through my mind as I was driving along the Chagrin River one afternoon on my way to a job.
+Those are four words, I would never hear myself utter.
+But, that's what been going through my mind as I'm driving along the Grand River on my way to a job.
 It's the last week of August and the river is barely flowing from the summer heat.
-Steelhead season feels like it's months away.
-I drive by some of my favorite pools and it will be odd that I'll be absent this upcoming season.
-Instead of stocking up for the season, I'm selling off some of my fishing equipment.
-I fret that I might not be able to get out one more time.
+I pass by some of my favorite pools and I can't get over the fact, I'll be absent this upcoming season.
+Instead of stocking up, I've been selling off some of my fishing equipment.
+With the extended drought this summer, I fret that I might not be able to get out one more time.
 My last day at work is September 6th and the house closes on the 18th.
-Then it's the long journey to Maine, where both me and my girlfriend Kim will be starting another chapter in our lives.
+Then it's the long journey to Maine, where both me and my girlfriend Kim will be starting a new chapter in our lives.

 As for me, I was intrigued as I loved our annual vacations in New Hampshire during the summer and fall.
 During those times, I really enjoyed hiking and photographing the White Mountains.
 With the exceptions of the mountains, New England reminded me of back home in Northern Ontario with lush forests and bounty of lakes and rivers.
 Plus there was the ocean as it was always a dream of mine to live by it.
 As much as I liked living in Ohio, it doesn't even come close to New England.

-But, September 6th couldn't come fast enough as I was marking down the days for that day to come.
+But, September 6th couldn't come fast enough as I was marking down the days when I would be free from the shackles.
 When I arrived at the office, I was cordial and contained my contempt for the new management.
 I was glad there wasn't a farewell party and I made sure Kim was there so I could get out as fast as possible.
 I saved my goodbyes to the people that I knew the longest and there were only two of them left.
 We hugged and I told them I would miss them dearly.
 It was an end of an era, because the place would never be same.
-Kim was waiting outside and she didn't even how I was feeling when I got in the car.
-Because she knew I was fed up with the bullshit a long time ago.
+When I got the car, Kim didn't even how I was feeling.
+She knew I was fed up with the bullshit a long time ago.
 As we drove off, I didn't even look back.

-But, I couldn't bare the thought of leaving without saying goodbye to Alley and wetting a line.
-Luckily, we got some rain which has been a rare event this summer.
-It wasn't a lot, but east of Cleveland they got a little more.
-Just enough to get some flow and bring in some early arrivals.
+But, I couldn't bare the thought of leaving without saying goodbye to the Alley.
+Luckily, we got some rain out east.
+It wasn't a lot, but just enough to get some flow and bring in some early arrivals.
+A friend of mine fished it Sunday and told me there were some fish, but you had to work for them.
 The window would be brief as the waters would clear quickly and the temperatures would soar back into the 80s later in the week.
 Monday would be the only day that I could get out.
 The night before I tied some sacs and I bemoaned that fact that I accumulated at least a season's worth of eggs in the freezer.
 Nearly every year, I go through fits of anxiety because nobody knows when the tackle shop will get eggs.
-But, I knew they wouldn't go to waste as I had a couple of friends that needed eggs this year.
+But, I knew they wouldn't go to waste as I had a couple of friends that will be in need this year.

-I drove out east to Conneaut and on the way I would glance at the Chagrin, Grand, and Ashtabula.
-Both the Grand and Ashtabula will always have a place in my heart as they're both my favorite rivers.
-I sighed and there was a knot in my stomach.
-Because, I knew I wouldn't get a chance to fish them before I leave.
-I arrived at Conneaut Creek and it was running off color and it had a nice flow.
-There were some people already there and I headed upstream.
-Early September can be hit or miss when it comes to early season steelhead.
-Conneaut is usually the first place I fish early in the season, because it's stocked by Pennsylvania and they stock a fall run strain.
+I get up not as early I usually do, because it's a Monday and it's so early in the season.
+I have a hearty breakfast and mug full of hot coffee for the road.
+I head east to Conneaut and on the way I glance at the Chagrin, Grand, and Ashtabula.
+Both the Grand and Ashtabula will always have a special place in my heart as they're both my favorite rivers.
+I sigh and there's a knot in my stomach.
+I knew I wouldn't get a chance to fish them before I leave, because there wasn't any rain in the forecast for the entire week and the outlook for the following week wasn't great either.
+I arrived at Conneaut Creek and there's a couple of cars parked along the road.
+I park by the tracks right along Main Street and when I step out there's a crisp bite in the air.
+I look at the creek and it's slightly off color and has a decent flow.
+Downstream there's 2 guys fishing below the first riffle.
+But it still feel like summer as the trees are still green making autumn seem so far off.
+Early September can be hit or miss when it comes to steelhead and Conneaut is usually the first place I fish early in the season, because it's stocked by Pennsylvania and they stock a fall run strain.

 For the reminder of the time it will be purging and packing.
 It will finally hit me when we see our possessions packed onto a moving truck and couple days later, we hit the road east towards to Maine.